 The wording says "As a mark of thankfulness for the so kind reception given to the Belgian Forces of the 2nd INFANTRY BRIGADE.
 YZER.
 Given by the members of R.A.S.C./ Coy May 1945"

 The soldiers used to frequent the Wellington Street building from which this Plaque was rescued when the building was being demolished.

-Thanks to Ed Luke for the picture and information and Hugo Cox for the photograph of the Patch)
+(Thanks to Ed Luke for the picture and information and Hugo Cox for the photograph of the Patch)

 Carrickfergus Local Defence Volunteers Building

 Here we have a building which was used by the Local Defence Volunteers (Otherwise known as the Home Guard) in Carrickfergus.

 It can be found on off Woodburn Road and consists of 3 separate buildings which are the same sturdy construction as some Airraid Shelters however, as can be seen by the first picture, windows were permitted although the design is such that the windows face a steep field.